PTegmark/Scratch-GANPaint/README.md

 ![Zoomed-In Image of GAN Paint block and dropdown](GAN%20Paint%20Dropdown%20Zoomed%20In.png)

-The block's opcode (the opcode is the function runs when the block gets activated) currently does nothing besides print some stuff to the console (this is not important, and you can remove my "console.log" statement with no repercussions).
+The block's opcode (the opcode is the function that runs when the block gets activated) currently does nothing besides print some stuff to the console (this is not important, and you can remove my "console.log" statement and my commented-out code from the opcode with no repercussions).
 Once completed, however, the block's opcode is supposed to save the GAN Paint editor's main image either as a backdrop of the Stage, or as a costume of the sprite that owns the block.

+The GAN Paint extension's main file is "scratch-vm/src/extensions/scratch3_ganpaint/index.js", while the ganpaint field is controlled by the file "scratch-blocks/core/field_ganpaint.js".

-What The Block Currently Does:
+### What The Block Currently Does:

 * It displays a dropdown GUI for the GAN Paint editor.
 This dropdown field is of the type "ganpaint", a new field type that I created for this project.